dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/sso-overview.md

 ::caution Warning!

-Once SSO has been configured (even partially) for an account - it is not possible to disable SSO.
+Once SSO has been configured (even partially) for an account - it is not possible to disable or revert SSO.
 Please be sure that when configuring SSO - you configure it completely.

 :::